blitzboah/blogtube/README.md

 # blogtube
-automating the task of creating yt videos and shorts using blogs.
+automating the task of creating yt videos and shorts using blogs. also have a background video downloaded in pyshi directory, save it as background.mp4
 ```bash
 #arch
 sudo pacman -S ffmpeg maven